 According to McKinsey consultants Denis Bugrov, Miklos Dietz, and Thomas Poppensieker, “Japanese and US banks have between $1 billion and $45 billion in profits at risk by 2020, depending on the extent of digital disruption.
 Yet after mitigation, their profitability would drop by only one percentage point to 8 per cent for US banks and 5 per cent in Japan.”

-They further note that European and UK industry have almost a third (or $US35B) of bank profits at risk … “more severe digital disruption could further cut their profits from $110 billion today to $50 billion in 2020, and slice returns on equity (ROEs) in half to 1 to 2 per cent by 2020, even after some mitigation efforts (see exhibit for how digitisation may reduce fees and margins across different businesses).”
+They further note that European and UK industry have almost a third (or $US35 billion) of bank profits at risk.
+“More severe digital disruption could further cut their profits from $110 billion today to $50 billion in 2020, and slice returns on equity (ROEs) in half to 1 to 2 per cent by 2020, even after some mitigation efforts (see exhibit for how digitisation may reduce fees and margins across different businesses).”

-If like most consumers you are sick of bank fees eating into your account balance its time for a little schadenfreude as the day of reckoning is coming.
+If, like most consumers. you are sick of bank fees eating into your account balance, it’s time for a little schadenfreude as the day of reckoning is coming.
 Banks that rely heavily on fees for their profits will take the hardest hits.

-In the developing world the risk is different with banks more susceptible to the credit cycle despite being structurally more profitable.
-For instance the management consultants say that banks in Russia, Brazil and China have $US50 billion at risk — the overwhelming majority ($US47B) in China.
-And for those of you who like your doomsday scenarios with extra grimness the authors say, “A slower growth scenario could result in additional credit losses of up to $250 billion, of which $220 billion would be in China, our report finds, but with their current high profitability of $320 billion, Chinese banks should be able to withstand these losses.”
+In the developing world the risk is different, with banks more susceptible to the credit cycle despite being structurally more profitable.
+For instance, the management consultants say that banks in Russia, Brazil and China have $US50 billion at risk — the overwhelming majority ($US47 billion) in China.
+And for those of you who like your doomsday scenarios with extra grimness, the authors say “A slower growth scenario could result in additional credit losses of up to $250 billion, of which $220 billion would be in China, our report finds, but with their current high profitability of $320 billion, Chinese banks should be able to withstand these losses.”

 The pressures from digital disruption are increasing, according to the study.

-The authors identify three major impacts;
+The authors identify three major impacts:

 “Some emerging-market banks are managing well, offering innovative mobile services to customers.
-But our report finds that in the largest emerging markets, China and India, banks are losing ground to digital-commerce firms that have moved rapidly into banking,” say the consultants.
+But our report finds that in the largest emerging markets — China and India— banks are losing ground to digital-commerce firms that have moved rapidly into banking,” say the consultants.